arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/1-KafkaMigration.md

         --topic flights --partitions 1
     ```

-1. Switch back to the SSH session for the Cloudera virtual machine.
+1. Switch back to the SSH session for the MapR virtual machine.

 1. Run the following command to stop the **EventProducer** application: